aissaelouafi/stream2graph/README.md

 ### Services used
 The used dockerized service are :
-- Neo4j database
-- Kafka broker
+- Kafka broker (Real-time Events & Streams ingestion)
+- River (Online and Incremental Learning)
+- Graph Data bases Neo4j and TigerGraph
 - Zookeper
 - Logs generator image to generate logs
+- Fake Data generator (Graph and Logs)

 ### How to run the the data pipeline with Docker ?

 To run the `stream2graph` pipeline, you need to copy the `logs` folder (Data) to the working directory and run : `docker-compose up -p` to build the `logs-generator` images and install required services.

+### Contributing

+### Docker structure

 ### References on Docker